mdcatapult/COSHH-API/README.md

 ```

 ### Testing Authenticated Routes
 Get the Auth0 client token from the Auth0 web portal.
+* Login in to the Auth0 web page.
+* Switch to the correct Auth0 tenant.
+* Go to `Applications` in the sidebar and select `APIs`.
+* Open the correct API page from the list and click on the `Test` tab.
+* Copy the access token from the `Response` box.
-Use curl to auth against the example `protected` route.
+* Use curl to auth against the example `protected` route.

 ```bash
 curl --request GET \
   --url http:/localhost:8080/protected \